 The rear bedroom slide has a queen bed, his-and-hers wardrobes, a large central dresser, and a 32″ LED TV.
 The spacious bath is split into a private enclosed shower with an outer toilet space with a sink.

-The 34VQB is an all-electric coach with a hydronic system and a Bluetooth-enabled Firefly Integrations Multiplex electrical and Equalizer systems that’s controllable through smart devices.
+The 34VQB is an all-electric coach with a hydronic system and a Bluetooth-enabled Firefly Integrations Multiplex electrical and Equalizer system that’s controllable through smart devices.
 The swiveling pilot and passenger seats merge the cockpit with the living space.

 - Practically noiseless